 Denver is the capital city of Colorado and is known for being a populous, liberal city with a thriving arts scene.
-And it is famous for another reason; for being the centre of marijuana in the USA.
-It is even nicknamed the Eldorado of cannabis in the USA as it has been legal to buy and sell for nearly eight years.
-Colorado was one of the first states in the USA, along with Washington, to legalise the use of medical and recreational cannabis.
-Since then, many other states have followed in the trend for legalisation.
+And it is famous for another reason; for being the center of marijuana in the USA.
+It is even nicknamed the El Dorado of cannabis in the USA as it has been legal to buy and sell for nearly eight years.
+Colorado was one of the first states in the USA, along with Washington, to legalize the use of medical and recreational cannabis.
+Since then, many other states have followed in the trend for legalization.
 Nevertheless, Denver remains a focal point for weed-lovers in the state, and it is effortless to get hold of cannabis.
 There are numerous shops, pharmacies and dispensaries throughout the city.

 However, although it is certainly legal to buy seeds in Denver, it is also advisable to research the law in this area.
 To make things easy for you, here is our guide to growing cannabis legally in Denver:

 Can you possess and use cannabis in Denver?